QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Hebrews 10:18, NIV [E])

-The Verdict: Nothing can be added to the work of the cross.
-Any theology of communion that suggests we are re-sacrificing Christ, or adding to His finished work to secure more forgiveness, violates the core logic of the New Testament [I].
+Bottom line: Nothing can be added to the work of the cross.
+Any view of communion that says we are re-sacrificing Christ or adding to His finished work to get more forgiveness goes against the New Testament.
 The debt is paid.
 The account is settled.
 The Priest has sat down.

 (Romans 6:1-2, NIV [E])

-The Reality [I]: The cross does not create a moral loophole; it creates a new identity.
-The Accomplishment (Section 1) changes our legal status; the Application (to be explored in Section 2) changes our way of life.
+Reality [I]: The cross doesn’t create a loophole; it creates a new identity.
+What Christ did (Section 1) changes our status before God; how we live it out (Section 2) changes our daily life.

-If Section 1.0 establishes the Accomplishment (the objective legal status secured at the cross), Section 2.0 audits the Application (the subjective way the believer interacts with that status).
-The Lord’s Supper is the primary "User Interface" for this interaction.
-We must determine if this repetition is a "re-sacrifice" (which would violate the closed system of Hebrews) or a "re-encounter" with a finished reality.
+Section 1 showed the Accomplishment —what was done once at the cross.
+Section 2 looks at the Application (the subjective way the believer interacts with that status).
+The Lord’s Supper is where that happens.
+The question: Is repeating the meal a "re-sacrifice" (which would contradict Hebrews) or a way to draw on a finished reality?

 The command for repetition is centered on a specific Greek term: